Ligament reconstruction

 ACL reconstructions have been performed for the last 30 years, and significant advances in surgical techniques have been made during this time.

-if you need an ACL reconstruction, Mr.Rajaratnam prefers to use the patient’s own hamstring tendons , as these give excellent and reliable results , but he will talk you through the various options available and their merits.
+If you need an ACL reconstruction, Mr Rajaratnam prefers using the patient’s hamstring tendons, which give excellent and reliable results.
+Still, he will talk you through the various options available and their merits.

 Joe Weller – professional boxing against KSI – within a year after ACL reconstruction

-What to expect from your ACL reconstruction
+What To Expect from your ACL Reconstruction

-You can injure your posterior cruciate ligament if your knee sustains a head-on blow (for example in a motorbike accident or a rugby injury).
+The posterior cruciate ligament (PCL) is an essential ligament at the back of your knee.
+You can injure your posterior cruciate ligament if your knee sustains a head-on blow (for example, in a motorbike accident or a rugby injury).

-What to expect from your PCL reconstruction
+What To Expect from your PCL Reconstruction

-Like an ACL reconstruction, and PCL reconstruction will need an extensive physiotherapy programme to return the patient to peak fitness.
+Like an ACL reconstruction, PCL reconstruction will need an extensive physiotherapy programme to return the patient to peak fitness.

-Medial Collateral Ligament injuries (MCL)
+Medial Collateral Ligament Injuries (MCL)

 Most isolated MCL injuries can be treated conservatively with bracing and physiotherapy, as the vast majority heal very well without surgery.
+Diagnosing these as early as possible after the injury occurs is essential.

-MCL injuries can also occur in combination with meniscal tears and ACL injuries, which will need careful management.
-Mr.Rajaratnam will carefully guide you through the appropriate surgical and rehabilitation programme to enable optimal recovery for any combination of injury.
+MCL injuries can also occur combined with meniscal tears and ACL injuries, which will need careful management.
+Mr Rajaratnam will carefully guide you through the appropriate surgical and rehabilitation programme to enable optimal recovery for any combination of injuries.